niharrathod/GoTrigger/README.md

 ## Relative Schedule

-The below example shows relative schedule, It will be wake up after 6 seconds of current time and makes http GET call to www.google.com.
+The below example shows relative schedule, It will be wake up after 6 seconds of current time and makes http POST call to www.google.com.

 ```json
 POST http://localhost:9999/api/v1/schedule/relative